-On February 15, 2018, in the latest award arising out of Spain’s photovoltaic investment disputes, a tribunal held that Spain breached its Energy Charter Treaty (ECT) fair and equitable treatment obligation through changes to its regulatory framework in 2013-2014.
-The tribunal valued the investor’s damages at EUR 61.3 million.
-After initial losses in the Charanne and the Isolux arbitrations, this is the second recorded victory for investors (the first being Eiser v.
-Spain, release May 4, 2017) a series of claims brought by investors in the renewable energy sector against Spain.
+Renewables investors have invoked fair and equitable treatment and prohibitions on expropriation protections under the Energy Charter Treaty (“ECT”) to hold states accountable when they decide reverse course on promoting renewable energy investment.
+On February 15, 2018, in the latest award arising out of Spain’s photovoltaic investment disputes, a tribunal heldthat Spain breached its Energy Charter Treaty (ECT) fair and equitable treatment obligation through changes to its regulatory framework in 2013–14.
+The tribunal valuedthe investor’s damages at EUR 61.3 million.
+After initial losses in the Charanneand the Isoluxarbitrations, this is the second recorded victory for investors (the first being Eiser v.
+Spain, release May 4, 2017) in a series of claims brought by investors in the renewable energy sector against Spain.

 These sorts of claims reflect one way investors have used investment arbitration to coerce states into complying with their international environmental obligations.
-The “stick” being the threat of damages.
 In the case of Spain, the damages arising out of the tariff deficit and ECT claims are now estimated to exceed $9.5 billion.
-It begs the question whether such tactics promote or undercut climate mitigation and adaptation in the long term.
-There is the risk that states will feel locked in to a particular means of achieving climate mitigation and adaptation goals despite later developments pointing to a different method as being preferable.
-Large scale and high profile cases such as these in which a nation is strong-armed by individual investors into following a course of action it does not want are also prone to institutional credibility attacks.
-The European Commission has responded by launching an attack on the legitimacy of the ECT process.
+This begs the question whether such tactics promote or undercut climate mitigation and adaptation in the long term.
+There is the risk that states will feel locked in to a particular means of achieving climate mitigation and adaptation goals despite later developments pointing to a different preferable method.
+Large-scale and high-profile cases such as the ones mentioned above, in which a nation is strong-armed by individual investors into following a course of action, are also prone to institutional credibility attacks.
+The European Commission has responded by launching an attackon the legitimacy of the ECT process.
 The long-term effect on the renewable energy market of such uses of investment arbitration are yet to be seen.

-Beyond the energy context, there is precedent for state liability for other action or inaction in violation of environmental obligations which negatively affects foreign investment.
+Beyond the energy context, there is precedent for state liability for other types of action/inaction in violation of environmental obligations which negatively affect foreign investment.
 In Allard v.
 Barbados, a Canadian investor who owns a nature sanctuary in Barbados brought a claim under the Canada-Barbados BIT alleging that the government of Barbados failed to take adequate measures to prevent environmental degradation that negatively affected the ecotourism value of his facility.
-Allard accused Barbados of failing to abide by its international obligations under the Convention on Wetlands and Convention on Biological Diversity.
+Allard accused Barbados of failing to abide by its international obligations under the Convention on Wetlandsand Convention on Biological Diversity.
 While the claimant lost on the merits, the framework for analyzing such a claim that was set forth by the tribunal leaves the door open to future successful claims.
 For instance, with respect to Allard’s fair and equitable treatment claims, the tribunal states:

 - What is determinative here is that Mr. Allard’s investment was conditional neither on any general expressions of positive environmental policy, such as those found in the 1986 Plan, the 1995 Cummins Letter, and the First and Second ARA Reports, nor on any representations concerning the management and operation of the Sluice Gate.

-The tribunal then concludes that “the Claimant failed to established that (1) Barbados made any specific representations to the Claimant; and that (2) the Claimant relied on any such representation in acquiring and developing the Sanctuary.”
+The tribunal then concludes that “the Claimant has failed to establish that: (1) Barbados made any specific representations to the Claimant; and that (2) the Claimant relied on any such representations in acquiring and developing the Sanctuary.”
 One could easily imagine a situation involving losses due to coastal sea-level rise where, given current science and flood-mapping, the legitimate expectations of the investor would be more likely to give rise to liability.
-Moreover, the tribunal in Allard set out environmentalist-friendly jurisdictional determinations.
-To this point, the tribunal states that “expectation s of an eventual profit were honestly held by Mr. Allard when establishing the Sanctuary in 1996 and thereafter, notwithstanding that during the sanctuary’s establishment and operations factors of profit were considered secondary in the background to his principal motivations of environmental and public purposes.”
-And adds that the Barbados’s argument that Allard’s claims were for future harms, rather than actual losses or damages, was not sufficiently raised during the jurisdictional phase of the proceedings, and that in any event, “the fact that other finding made in this Award dispose of all the Claimant’s claims suffices to make otiose to admit this ground for consideration.”
+Moreover, the tribunal in Allardset out environmentalist-friendly jurisdictional determinations.
+In discussing the legitimate expectations of Mr. Allard as a business-minded investor versus an environmental activist, the tribunal statesthat “expectations of an eventual profit were honestly held by Mr. Allard when establishing the Sanctuary in 1996 and thereafter, notwithstanding that during the sanctuary’s establishment and operations factors of profit were considered secondary in the background to his principal motivations of environmental and public purposes.”
+The tribunal additionally found unpersuasive the Respondent’s argument that Allard’s claims were for future, rather than actual loss or damages.
 In a sense, this decision is opening the door for claims brought by individuals for whom profit motives were only secondary, and for whom the harm alleged is potentially at least in part to be felt in the future.

 These recent developments reflect the evolving relationship between climate policy and international investment arbitration.